Turnitin Privacy and Security Information

 requests.
 The portion of the paper in question that may be plagiarized is highlighted

-on your student's paper and visible in the Turnitin Feedback Studio.
+on the student's paper and visible in the Turnitin Feedback Studio.
 This information

-should assist you in determining whether concerns about plagiarism are founded.
-Sharing
+will assist faculty in determining whether concerns about plagiarism are founded.

-additional information could be a risk with regard to FERPA and the student’s right
+Sharing additional information could be a risk with regard to FERPA and the student’s

 intellectual property concerns.
 In addition, the paper content may be of a personal